-A Stakeholder Engagement Plan (SEP) has been disclosed and implemented for the Vares Project.
-The SEP outlines ongoing and future engagement activities across the mine life.
-Adriatic Metals environmental and social team undertake regular engagement with local stakeholders through various means.
 A Public Liaison Committee (PLC) has been established, with the key aim of promoting understanding by the local communities of key issues across the life of the mine, and thereby preventing or resolving any potential issues as they arise.
 The PLC committee comprises representative community members and has an independent chair.